jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

   </div>
 </div>

-Above are some SSTV pictures that I managed to received in the past.
-When you successfully receive a SSTV image you can apply for the corresponding ARISS SSTV diploma (typically consists on filling a Google Forms, but it is unique for each Rx event).
+Above are some SSTV pictures that I managed to receive in the past.
+When you successfully receive a SSTV image you can apply for the corresponding ARISS SSTV diploma (typically consisting on filling a Google Forms, but it is unique for each Rx event).

 ## Navigation and Mobile Comms